Oculus Touch: Quest 2 (3rd generation)

-The Oculus Quest 2 is bundled with a revision to the second-generation Oculus Touch controllers; they feature updated ergonomics influenced by the first-generation controllers (including reinstating the thumb rest on the rear of the controller), improved haptics, and improved battery life.
-They also replace the magnetic battery cover with a snapping system to prevent the cover from randomly slipping off during intense gameplay.
+The Meta/Oculus Quest 2 is bundled with a revision to the third-generation Oculus Touch controllers; they feature updated ergonomics influenced by the first-generation controllers (including reinstating the thumb rest), improved haptics, and improved battery life.
+They also replace the magnetic battery cover with a snap-on cover to prevent the cover from randomly slipping off during intense gameplay.

-Touch Pro (Quest Pro)
+Quest Pro (Touch Pro/4th generation)

 The fourth iteration of Oculus Touch—branded as Touch Pro—was unveiled in October 2022.
-They are included with the Meta Quest Pro and sold as an optional accessory for Quest 2 and 3.
+They are included with the Meta Quest Pro and sold as an optional accessory for Quest 2 and later.
 Touch Pro controllers have an on-board tracking system utilizing Qualcomm Snapdragon 662 system-on-chips and integrated cameras, which removes the need for the controllers to be within the headset's line of sight for the best accuracy and performance.
 These changes also allow the controllers to have a more compact form factor with no sensor rings.
 The controllers also have a pressure sensor designed to detect pinching gestures, a haptic feedback system known as "TruTouch," and use rechargeable batteries.